tonsit/valheim-mods/Glutton/README.md

 # Acceptable value range: From 0 to 100
 **Food Stamina Benefit = 50

 ## Set the duration for the food timer.
 This also impacts the rate at which the food benefits decay unless Normalize Food Benefits is enabled.
 Restart required.
+Shorter: 5%, Short: 50%, Normal: 100%, Long: 200%, Longer: 1000%
 # Setting type: DurationTypes
 # Default value: Normal
 # Acceptable values: Infinite, Longer, Long, Normal, Short, Shorter